 Pamela Edwards Christiani

 Jan.
 26, 2022

-Chloe Giraldi, VP of Nutrition Science at Phenology adds that “when it comes to hormone testing, there is no blood test that will tell you exactly where you are in the transition, but elevated levels of follicle stimulating hormone (FSH) and decreased levels of estrogen are two major indicators.”
-Giraldi also shares that “decreased progesterone levels in the latter part of the menstrual cycle are indicative of a missed ovulation (which tends to occur more frequently during peri-menopause), and lower progesterone levels are associated with some of the emotional health symptoms of menopause.”
+“When it comes to hormone testing, there is no blood test that will tell you exactly where you are in the transition, but elevated levels of follicle stimulating hormone (FSH) and decreased levels of estrogen are two major indicators," says Chloe Giraldi, VP of Nutrition Science at Phenology.
+“Decreased progesterone levels in the latter part of the menstrual cycle are indicative of a missed ovulation (which tends to occur more frequently during perimenopause), and lower progesterone levels are associated with some of the emotional health symptoms of menopause.”

 Sign Up for Exclusive Access

 Curated content, perks, menopause guidance, and insights on health, nutrition, beauty, and more delivered to your inbox.